WHITEN+

 Your dentist will let you know what to expect from teeth whitening and if you are able to have teeth whitening done.
 When you’ve found out what the treatment involves and what the possible side-effects are, you’ll be in a position to judge whether teeth whitening is the right option for you.

-When whitening, keep in mind that your smile looks most natural when the color of your teeth matches the whites of your eyes.
-Some people want a Hollywood white smile, which can be whiter than what natural teeth can achieve.
-In such cases, it may be worthwhile to consider ceramic veneers as an option as they can be made as white as you desire, and they do not change in color over time.
+Some people want a Hollywood white smile, which is usually whiter than what natural teeth can achieve.
+In such cases, it may be worthwhile to consider ceramic veneers as an option, as they can be made to a much whiter shade if you desire, and they do not change in colour over time.

 1. Tooth Whitening: Facts and Fallacies